 De Kooning’s Life And Work: An Insightful Biography

 Willem De Kooning is one of the most influential artists to emerge from New York City after World War II.
-Willem De Kooning was an artist that was highly influential during his lifetime and also one of my own favorite Abstract Expressionism artists.
+Willem De Kooning was an artist who was highly influential during his lifetime and also one of my own favorite Abstract Expressionism artists.

 Willem De Kooning was a significant Abstract Expressionism artist.
 He was born in Holland but immigrated to the United States in 1926.
 During his lifetime, he played a significant role in helping to develop the Abstract Expressionism movement into the significant movement it is today.
+Read on to learn more about his life and influence on Abstract Expressionism art.

 Table of Contents